ravi293599/Portfolio/README.md

 <h3 align="center">
     🔹
-    <a href="https://github.com/monk0707/Portfolio/issues">Report Bug</a> &nbsp; &nbsp;
+    <a href="https://github.com/ravi293599/Portfolio/issues">Report Bug</a> &nbsp; &nbsp;
     🔹
-    <a href="https://github.com/monk0707/Portfolio/issues">Request Feature</a>
+    <a href="https://github.com/ravi293599/Portfolio/issues">Request Feature</a>
 </h3>

-## TL;DR

-You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [monk0707](https://github.com/monk0707/Portfolio).
-Thanks!

 ## Built With

-My personal portfolio <a href="https://portfolio-monk0707s-projects.vercel.app/" target="_blank">mvrx.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://portfolio-ravi-sharma.netlify.app/" target="_blank">mvrx.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.